Hannah M. Dostal

 Department of Curriculum and Instruction

-My teaching is informed by my experience as a middle school language arts teacher and writing intervention coordinator at a state school for the deaf.
-My approach to undergraduate and graduate teaching is focused on designing learning environments with an explicit focus on equitable access to instruction, strategic interaction, and the development and use of multiple and specific literacies.
-Beyond the classroom, I have been active in developing a graduate certificate in literacy and deaf education as well as a concentration in American Sign Language (ASL) education to meet the growing need for ASL teachers in Connecticut secondary schools.
+My teaching is informed by my experience as a middle school language arts teacher and an early childhood through post-secondary writing intervention coordinator at a deaf school.
+As a hard-of-hearing researcher, my work is shaped by professional roles in teaching and studying literacy alongside deaf students, deepening my commitment to understanding and supporting the educational experiences of deaf learners.
+My approach to undergraduate and graduate teaching emphasizes the design of learning environments that promote equitable access to instruction, foster strategic interaction, and support the development and use of multiple, discipline-specific literacies.
+Beyond the classroom, I have played a key role in developing a graduate certificate in literacy and deaf education, as well as a concentration in American Sign Language (ASL) education to address the growing need for ASL teachers in U.S. secondary schools.

 hannah.dostal@uconn.edu | |